WARBIRDS AT TAA

 We’re passionate about restoring and maintaining Warbirds and other classic aircraft.
 If you’re the lucky owner of a Warbird or other classic aircraft, we’re also the perfect people to handle the restoration, repair, and upkeep.
 From warbird management, buying or selling, general maintenance, hangar rentals, to total restoration, your Warbird or other classic aircraft is in good hands at Texas Aviation Academy.

-We own and maintain a North American T-28A Trojan, BT-13 Vultee Vibrator, Pilatus P3-05, and Aeronca Champ 7AC/L-16.
+We own and maintain a North American T-28A Trojan, BT-13 Vultee Vibrator, an UTVA 66, and Aeronca Champ 7AC/L-16.
 Our current projects include restoring a Yak 52 and a Messerschmitt ME-208.

-TAA has had the opportunity to manage two Boeing PT-17 Stearmans, and has provided services for a T-34 Mentor, L-19 Bird Dog, BT-13, L-4 Cub, and many more.
+TAA has had the opportunity to manage two Boeing PT-17 Stearmans, a Pilatus P3-05, and has provided services for a T-34 Mentor, L-19 Bird Dog, BT-13, L-4 Cub, and many more.